Capital Gazette Keeps Working, And Publishing, After 5 Die In Newsroom Shooting

 I can tell you this: We are putting out a damn paper tomorrow.— Chase Cook (@chaseacook) June 28, 2018

-That declaration came as Cook and others reported on the latest news of the shooting and the devastating loss of life in the small newsroom.
-Cook's message resonated with many who were following the story, including several journalists who work for other news outlets — who responded by offering to pitch in if they could help The Capital.
+That declaration came as Cook and others reported on the latest news of the shooting and the devastating loss of life in the small Capital Gazette newsroom.
+Cook's message resonated with many who were following the story, including journalists who work for other news outlets but offered to pitch in if they could help the Capital.

-Capital Gazette journalists worked to report the story of what police say was a "targeted attack" on their place of work, informing the public of what they knew about a shooting that touched them all on deep personal and professional levels.
+Capital Gazette journalists worked to report the story of what police say was a "targeted attack" on their place of work, informing the public of what they knew about a shooting that touched them all on personal and professional levels.

 In addition to the tribute in the opinion section, the paper's front page led with the photos of the five colleagues who were killed: